Chapter 2: Structure

 • Team is larger than 10 people

-• Work isn't collaborative
+• Work is not collaborative

 • Team is distributed across timezones